sookinoby/pollapplication/README.md

-# pollapplication using spring boot
+# poll application using spring boot
 This is poll application to understand CRUD operation in spring boot.